 Our course reserves service allows professors to place books and media on reserve for limited use either within the library or for a specified amount of time.
 This allows access to the materials for all students in a class.
 Electronic reserves may be made available through D2L.

-When placing reserves, please keep in mind these things:
+Use the forms below to place reserve requests, but please keep in mind these things:

 If you are making a book request, you may have either the St. Catherine University Library's copy of the book placed on reserve or your own personal copy.
 If the library doesn't own a copy of the book, faculty may contact their Subject Librarian and request that the book be purchased for the library.